dingtoffee/TessOCR/README.md

 # TessOCR
-An automated script to OCR images and PDF for DFIR/eDiscovery professional.
+An automated python script to OCR images and PDF for DF/eDiscovery professional.
 This is a script that leverage Tesseract OCR to extract words from Images/PDF recursively inside a folder.
 The current supported formats are:
 (1) PDF